Gov tells Bette Midler to kiss dog's 'heinie' - and shows it | The China Post, Taiwan

 The crowd in the House of Delegates gallery included lawmakers, state Supreme Court justices, agency heads and members of the high school girl’s basketball team Justice coaches, who were sitting in the gallery.

+Midler shot back in a tweet with a ranking of states from an unnamed source showing West Virginia near the bottom in health care, education and the economy.
+Said Midler, the dog’s heinie would make a better governor, though she used a stronger word than that.

-Not everyone was amused.
+Not everyone was amused by Justice.
 In a tweet, West Virginia Democratic Del.
-Shawn Fluharty took the governor to task.
+Shawn Fluharty called the governor’s move “embarrassing and beneath the office.”

 “The @WVGovernor brought his Babydog and pony show to the State of the State and pulled this stunt as some bold statement.
 It was nothing short of embarrassing and beneath the office,” he said.
 “Jim Justice habitually lowers the bar of our state.
 They don’t laugh with us, but at us.”